Azumaya algebras with involution and classical semisimple group schemes: Group schemes over an arbitrary scheme

 \section{Group schemes over an arbitrary scheme}

 In this section we recall the necessary results from the literature on group schemes over an arbitrary scheme.
 The main sources of reference are SGA3 and \cite{demazure_red}.\\

 A group scheme $G$ over $S$ is called \emph{reductive} (resp. semi-simple, adjoint, simply connected) if $G$ is affine, smooth over $S$ and for every $s \in S$, the geometric fiber $G_{\overline{s}}$ is a connected reductive (resp. semi-simple, adjoint, simply-connected) group (\cite[Def.
-2.1.2]{demazure_red} and Def.
-4.3.3 , Exp.
-XXII, SGA3). \\
+2.1.2]{demazure_red} and [SGA3, Exp.
+XXII, Def.
+4.3.3]). \\

 Let $G$ be an adjoint (or simply connected) group scheme $G$ over $S$.
-The \emph{type} (resp. \emph{rank}) of $G$ at $s \in S$ is the type (resp. rank) of $G_{\overline{s}}$ (Def.
-2.7, Exp.
-XXII, SGA3).
-The type and rank of $G$ are locally constant functions over $S$ (Prop.2.8, Exp.
-XXII, SGA 3 and Cor.
-2.6, Exp.
-XIX, SGA 3). \begin{remark} Any adjoint (resp. simply connected) group scheme over $S$ can be obtained as Weil restriction of an adjoint (resp. simply connected) group scheme with absolutely simple fibers over $S'$ where $S' \rightarrow S$ is a finite \etale cover (see \cite[Prop 6.4.4 and Remark 6.4.5]{bconrad_red}).
-Therefore, classification adjoint group schemes over $S$ reduces to classification of adjoint group schemes with absolutely simple fibers. \end{remark}
+The \emph{type} (resp. \emph{rank}) of $G$ at $s \in S$ is the type (resp. rank) of $G_{\overline{s}}$ ([SGA3, Exp.
+XXII, Def.
+2.7]).
+The type and rank of $G$ are locally constant functions over $S$ ([SGA3, Exp.
+XXII, Prop.2.8] and [SGA3, Exp.
+XIX, Cor.
+2.6]). \begin{remark} Any adjoint (resp. simply connected) group scheme over $S$ is isomorphic to the Weil restriction $R_{S'/S}(G')$ of an adjoint (resp. simply connected) group scheme $G'$ with absolutely simple fibers over $S'$ where $S' \rightarrow S$ is a finite \etale cover.
+Moreover, the pair $(S', G')$ is uniquely determined upto a unique $S$-isomorphism (see \cite[Proposition 6.4.4 and Remark 6.4.5]{bconrad_red}).
+Therefore, classification of adjoint group schemes over $S$ reduces to classification of adjoint group schemes with absolutely simple fibers. \end{remark}